 Black beans make the best veggie burgers.
 They are a delicious, nutritious, low-fat alternative to regular ground beef burgers.
-Their rich taste and meaty texture make them a favorite among vegetarians and carnivores alike.
-Corn, cilantro, cumin, and a little kick of cayenne give our bean burgers an irresistible hint of Tex-Mex style.
-They are delicious with a slice of avocado or even a dollop of guacamole.
+Their rich taste and meaty texture makes them a favorite among vegetarians and carnivores alike....
+Corn, cilantro, cumin, and a little kick of cayenne give our bean burgers an irresistible hint of Tex-Mex style that is only improved by a slice of creamy avocado.

-1. Combine the black beans, red onion, and eggs in a food processor.
-Blend until you have a chunky hummus texture, leaving some large or whole black bean pieces.
+Combine the black beans, red onion, and eggs in a food processor.
+Blend until you have a chunky hummus-like texture, leaving some large or whole black bean pieces.

-2. Transfer the black mean mixture to a bowl and combine with the remaining ingredients.
+Transfer the black bean mixture to a bowl and combine with the remaining ingredients.
 Mix well.
 Form into 4 patties.

-3. Heat 2 tablespoons of olive oil in a skillet over medium-high heat.
-Drop the patties into the pan, do this in batches if you need, so as not to crowd the pan.
+Heat 2 tablespoons of olive oil in a skillet over medium-high heat.
+Drop the patties into the pan.
+(Do this in batches if you need, so as not to crowd the pan.)
 Cook for 5 minutes, then carefully flip and cook for another 5-7 minutes, or until golden and cooked through.
-Serve immediately on a bun with smashed avocado, tomato and lettuce.
-We love Rudi's Organic Bakery 100% Whole Wheat Bun.
+Serve immediately on a whole-wheat bun with smashed avocado, tomato and lettuce.

 If you’re not a fan of cilantro, try to use a mix of 2 tablespoons of chopped fresh parsley and 1 tablespoon of chopped mint.

 These burgers will keep up to 3 days in the fridge, so they can be made ahead of time.
 After cooking, cool them on a wire rack, then refrigerate or freeze them.
-Defrost them for 3-4 hours in the refrigerator, or run cold water over them until they are soft.
-When you are ready to eat them, reheat in a lightly oiled skillet.
+To defrost them, transfer them to the refrigerator for 3-4 hours, or run cold water over them until they are soft.
+When you are ready to eat the burgers, reheat in a lightly oiled skillet.